BhonePyae-Kyaw/recipe_archives/README.md

 # Recipe Archives

 **Recipe Archives** is a web application that enables users to discover, create, and engage with recipes from others.
 Acting as a collaborative cookbook, it allows users to not only share their own culinary creations but also explore a variety of recipes from the community.
-Users can provide feedback through comments and ratings, fostering a space for culinary interaction and discovery.
+Users can provide feedback through reviews and ratings, fostering a space for culinary interaction and discovery.

 ## Features